slf-dot-ch/snowmicropyn/docs/install.rst

 If you have Python installed, you'll get a version string returned.
-In case you get a response like "``command not found``" or a version smaller than 3.x.x, you have or install or update Python.
+In case you get a response like "``command not found``" or a version smaller than 3.x.x, you have or install Python 3.

 How to install Python?
 Download an
 `official package <https://www.python.org/downloads/>`_ or follow the